The Sermon on the Mount Carl Bloch, 1890

 Fact 3: Earned A Travel Grant to Europe

 In 1855 Carl Bloch officially joined the Royal Danish Academy of Art.
-He was such a successful artist that by 1859 he received a travel grant from the academy to travel Central and Southern Europe to gain more exposure to the great masters of Europe.
+He was such a successful artist that by 1859 he received a travel grant from the academy to travel to Central and Southern Europe to gain more exposure to the great masters of Europe.

 Bloch traveled together with his best friend and fellow artist Anton Dorph.
 They traveled to Holland, France, and Italy.
 While in Holland, Bloch became acquainted with the works and masterpieces of Rembrandt.
 It would be Rembrandt who would become a major influence on Bloch’s art.